-In this work, we scrutinize one scenario where the main previous criticism is absent, i.e., a flavorviolating scenario in which the strongest constraint on the NP scale comes from measurements at hadron colliders and involves large chirality-flipping processes for the light quark generations.
+In this work, we scrutinize one scenario where the main previous criticism is absent, i.e., a flavor-violating scenario in which the strongest constraint on the NP scale comes from measurements at hadron colliders and involves large chirality-flipping processes for the light quark generations.
 This is achieved upon considering an electroweak (EW) dipole operator in the up-quark sector of the SMEFT at dimension six, under the assumption of flavor alignment in the same up-quark sector.
 The dipole operators have a left-right structure, hence they allow one to explore the impact of chirality-flipping NP.
 Moreover, within the class of left-right operators in the SMEFT at dimension six, dipoles stand out as those which i) can be probed using low-background events, ii) can generate energy-growing amplitudes and impact the high-energy tails of kinematic distributions, and iii) are not suppressed by chirality-flipping spurions in the lepton sector.
 Furthermore, the focus on the up sector is motivated by the stronger suppression associated to down quark masses.
 As we demonstrate, our setup generates very mild FCNC, namely the associated bounds are much weaker than those obtained from collider probes.
-Regarding the latter, we focus on diphotonic Wh productions at hadron colliders, which arise from a dipole operator, have particularly clean backgrounds, and receive negligible contributions from third-generation couplings.
+Regarding the latter, we focus on diphotonic Whproductions at hadron colliders, which arise from a dipole operator, have particularly clean backgrounds, and receive negligible contributions from third-generation couplings.
 Thereby, it is well adapted to the study of large first- or second-generation couplings.

 This article is organized as follows.
-In Sec.
-2, we detail our flavor (and CP) assumption, its realization on the SMEFT, and on the EW dipoles in particular.
+In section 2, we detail our flavor (and CP) assumption, its realization on the SMEFT, and on the EW dipoles in particular.
 We also briefly comment on its relation with an alternative flavor assumption, which we dub inverse hierarchy MFV (IHMFV).
-In Sec.
-3, we present the projected bounds on the dipole Wilson coefficient from Wh processes at hadron colliders, which we take to be FCC-hh; the results show sensitivity to strongly-coupled UV completions and to the upper edge of weakly-coupled ones.
-In Sec.
-4, we show that flavor bounds on this setup are much weaker than collider ones, and we discuss naturalness constraints on quark masses.
-Finally, we exhibit in Sec.
-5 a UV-complete model that realizes a very particular version of alignment and IHMFV, and whose EFT contains EW dipoles as the only flavorful dimension-6 operators.
-We conclude in Sec.
-6. The work is completed by three appendices.
-App.
-A gives details about the collider analysis of Sec.
-3, while App.
-B presents some of the χ PT techniques underlying Sec.
-4. Finally, App.
-C exhibits the whole set of dimension-6 SMEFT operators generated by the model of Sec.
-5 at one-loop so as to highlight that they do not lead to noticeable flavor-changing effects.
+In section 3, we present the projected bounds on the dipole Wilson coefficient from Wh processes at hadron colliders, which we take to be FCC-hh; the results show sensitivity to strongly-coupled UV completions and to the upper edge of weakly-coupled ones.
+In section 4, we show that flavor bounds on this setup are much weaker than the collider ones, and we discuss naturalness constraints on quark masses.
+Finally, we exhibit in section 5 a UV-complete model that realizes a very particular version of alignment and IHMFV, and whose EFT contains EW dipoles as the only flavorful dimension-6 operators.
+We conclude in section 6.
+The work is completed by three appendices.
+Appendix A gives details about the collider analysis of section 3, while appendix B presents some of the $\chi$ PT techniques underlying section 4.
+Finally, appendix C exhibits the whole set of dimension-6 SMEFT operators generated by the model of section 5 at one-loop so as to highlight that they do not lead to noticeable flavor-changing effects, and to briefly discuss the additional phenomenology that they drive.